bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Avenues For Further Investigations.md

 **Historical Figures**

 In the Historical Treaties compiled by Morfran Ravenswatch in 172YE other historical figures are mentioned that could be researched One is Pyre Blackroot whose diaries spoke of the life of [[Navarr]] including tales of his grandmother, Niyril of Hercyniand who took on the name Nightshade when she became an early member of the nation of [[Navarr]].
-Another is [[General]] Brawdwr Gryphonstand and his army the Bronze Gryphon, it is said that the [[General]] met Navarr herself.
+Another is [[General]] Brawdwr Gryphonstand and his army the Bronze Gryphon, it is said that the [[General]] met [[Navarr]] herself.
 Finally, the ancient Firstdance [[Striding|striding]], especially their early [[History|history]] and the lives of Ffion and Enthis (and her partner Prys)

 **STORIES OF STAR**

-There are stories of Star, the compatriot of Navarr and [[Thorn]], that have yet to be widely shared.
+There are stories of Star, the compatriot of [[Navarr]] and [[Thorn]], that have yet to be widely shared.
 The people who are likely most knowledgeable of these tales are the now freed Artisans of Treji, in particular Eirwen Stones Rest if she could be found.

 **MORE INFORMATION ON [[Abraxus Stones|ABRAXUS STONES]]**

-Following the historical research into [[Abraxus]] Stones there are still two routes of further investigation that could be explored.
+Following the [[Historical research|historical research]] into [[Abraxus]] Stones there are still two routes of further investigation that could be explored.
 Firstly, the material components used in the creation of the Sarcophan variant of the talisman.
 This information could be potentially procured through diplomatic relations with the [[Sarcophan Delves]].

 Secondly, the talisman known as the Swan's Chalice.
-Discussions with the [[Ylenrith]] could yield more information on the [[Eternal|eternal]]'s involvement in not only that particular [[Abraxus Stone]] but the nature of the talismans in general.
+Discussions with the [[Ylenrith]] could yield more information on the [[Eternal|eternal]]'s involvement in not only that particular [[Abraxus Stone]] but the nature of the talismans in [[General|general]].

 **QUESTIONS FOR [[Leviathan|LEVIATHAN]]**

-The [[Ritual|ritual]] Swim Leviathan's Depths is a very valuable [[Resource|resource]] in discovering information about the past, however the questions asked during the casting should be kept very precise and in accordance with the wording of the ritual itself.
+The [[Ritual|ritual]] Swim [[Leviathan]]'s Depths is a very valuable [[Resource|resource]] in discovering information about the past, however the questions asked during the casting should be kept very precise and in accordance with the wording of the ritual itself.
 Some potential questions to ask include:

 *"Why did the Terun unravel the [[Trods|trods]]?"*